cartesi/rollups/README.md

 To get a taste on how to use Cartesi to develop your DApp, check the following resources:
 See Cartesi Rollups in action with the Simple Echo Examples in [C++](https://github.com/cartesi/rollups-examples/tree/main/echo-cpp), [JavaScript](https://github.com/cartesi/rollups-examples/tree/main/echo-js), [Lua](https://github.com/cartesi/rollups-examples/tree/main/echo-lua), [Rust](https://github.com/cartesi/rollups-examples/tree/main/echo-rust) and [Python](https://github.com/cartesi/rollups-examples/tree/main/echo-python).
-To have a glimpse on how to develop your DApp locally using your favorite IDE and tools check our [Host Environment](https://github.com/cartesi/rollups-examples/tree/main/host) repo.
+To have a glimpse on how to develop your DApp locally using your favorite IDE and tools check our [Host Environment](https://github.com/cartesi/rollups-examples/#host-mode).

 ## Talk with us